 Next Steps and What You Can Do to Support Us

 We know that without your help we wouldn’t have achieved the heights we have reached to date.
 With your interests in mind, and our mission to deliver a truly innovative product, we intend to challenge Amex’s decision.
 We believe financial freedom is the future and we are prepared to fight for yours.
 This is not really about Curve or Amex; this is about you.
 It is about putting the customer at the centre and fostering a level-playing field in the financial space.

 To be clear, we are not asking you to slander Amex – we are still trying to understand the reasons behind their actions and hope to reach a commercial resolution.
 We have already sent a letter to them to reconsider their decision and have given them reasonable time to comply.
 Failure to do so will mean that we will be forced to exercise our rights in the courts and to submit complaints to the relevant regulators in the UK and Europe.

 You can support our cause by tweeting to the PSR and FCA, and letting Amex know your thoughts.
 Explain the benefits you see in supporting Amex in Curve, how it increases competition and choice, and request to review their decision.

 We’re sorry for any inconvenience caused to Amex cardmembers, and we hope to resume Amex support in Curve soon.
 We will update you as soon as we have any further information.

-Shachar Bialick, co-founder and CEO of Curve
+Shachar Bialick, Founder, CEO of Curve